 Variable Description

-CFG{opt}{tmppath} Defines the location where a working directory is created to store temporary files and the RPMs that are needed during the install.
-The default location is /var/tmp.

-List or scalar: scalar

-Optional or required: optional

 CFG{opt}{logpath} Mentions the location where the log files are to be copied.
 The default location is /opt/VRTS/install/logs.

 List or scalar: scalar

 Optional or required: optional

 CFG{opt}{upgrade} Upgrades all RPMs installed, without configuration.

 List or scalar: list

 Optional or required: optional

 CFG{mirrordgname}{system} If the root dg is encapsulated and you select split mirror is selected:

 Splits the target disk group name for a system.

 List or scalar: scalar

-is selected:
+Optional or required: optional

+CFG{splitmirror}{system} If the root dg is encapsulated and you select split mirror is selected:

+Indicates the system where you want a split mirror backup disk group created.

+List or scalar: scalar

 Optional or required: optional